Huskies hoping for start of baseball

-The start of the 2020 Minnesota amateur baseball season has been delayed in-part to Gov. Walz Stay-at-home order.
-Now that the restrictions have been lifted some and with other sports leagues starting to organize for a season, the Huskies are doing the same.
+The start of the 2020 Minnesota amateur baseball season has been delayed in-part due to Gov. Tim Walz's stay-at-home order.
+Now that some restrictions have been lifted and with other sports leagues starting to organize for a season, the Huskies are doing the same.

 John Arlt, president of the Huskies, said that he still hasn't gotten word of a start date.

-The team has also just began some of their team training.
-The team has been gathering in groups of 10 or less, some go to the cage to work on hitting, some working in the field, and the pitchers in the bullpen.
+The team has also just begun some of its team training.
+Players have been gathering in groups of 10 or less, some go to the cage to work on hitting, some working in the field, and the pitchers in the bullpen.

-“We're on our own, but we've got to stay organized as best we can,” Huskies manager Mike Litter said.
+“We're on our own, but we've got to stay organized as best we can,” Huskies manager Mike Kutter said.

-There is no issue for distancing at Veteran's Memorial Field with how spread out the facilities are.
-But the team is supposed to be playing ball right now, they are being patient, but it can wain.
+There is no issue for distancing at Veterans Memorial Field with how spread out the facilities are.
+But while the team is supposed to be playing ball right now, they are being patient, but it can wain.

-First, the bathrooms got an upgrade over the year, so they will be much nicer.
-They will also be replacing the outfield fence which has stood since the park first opened 35 years ago.
-The ivy is about the only thing holding the fence up, so it was time to invest in a new fence.
+First, the bathrooms got an upgrade over the past year, so they will be much nicer.
+They will also be replacing the outfield fence, which has stood since the park first opened 35 years ago.
+The ivy is about the only thing holding the fence up, so it was time to invest in a new one.

 According to Arlt, the Huskies are partnering with the Boy Scouts to move the center field pole and plant some trees in the spot.

-The big project that was supposed to be unveiled this Memorial Day weekend was the veterans flag memorial commemorating the four veterans clubs in Hutchinson, the Disabled American Veterans, Veterans of Foreign Wars, American Legion, and the 40 & 8.
+The big project that was supposed to be unveiled this past Memorial Day weekend was the veterans flag memorial commemorating the four veterans clubs in Hutchinson, the Disabled American Veterans, Veterans of Foreign Wars, American Legion, and the 40&8.

 Van Karg is with the DAV and helped with putting the memorial together.
 The plan was to have the flags of the veterans clubs fly on opening day until the end of the season.
 But now, that is all in jeopardy.